xster/flutter-wiki/Issue-hygiene.md

 The `TODAY` label indicates a high-priority issue such as a build break, regression or failure in existing features that would keep us from shipping the current build.
 We look at issues with the `TODAY` label frequently to ensure that each has an owner and is being worked on.

+The `RELEASE BLOCKER` label is similar.
+It indicates that the bug should be hot-fixed on any upcoming stable releases.
+Since the Open/Closed status of a bug relates to the master branch, not to the beta branch, it will be common for this label to be applied to closed bugs.
+The bug is removed as part of the [release process](https://github.com/flutter/flutter/wiki/Release-process) when the issue is hot-fixed.

 _See also: [[Triage]], which describes how we go through bugs and make sure they are sorted accordingly._